worflor/woflo-petsplus-mod/README.md

 Hey wait, memorialize that trauma!
 A **Proof of Existence** drops on every pet death.

-These keepsakes aren’t just tear-stained notes anymore; they catalog the pet’s life, unlocked milestones, trait highlights, all until the moment they slipped away.
+These keepsakes aren’t just tear-stained notes; they catalog the pet’s life, unlocked milestones, trait highlights, all until the moment they slipped away.
 Stack them in a memorial chest, read back the legends, and keep the pack’s stories breathing.

 ### unimplemented yet
 1. Nuzlocke / Hardcore mode - Each player can only tame one of each entity type per save.
 Or, locked to one per biome.